 Writing Status Updates

-You can also keep your readers up-to-date on what you’re working on currently.
+You can also use fiction blogging to keep your readers up-to-date on what you’re working on currently.
 Are you struggling through a first draft?
 Moving steadily through edits?
 Breezing through a short story?
 Readers like knowing how far along their favorite authors are in their books, especially if you establish excitement early on (not too early, or you could end up putting too much pressure on yourself) for that specific book.
 It might also surprise your readers how long a book can take.
 (Or how little time it takes, if you’re one of those magic speed-writers.
 I applaud you.)

 Honesty and vulnerability is also going to get you a long way with readers.
 If you’re struggling with some part of the writing process, don’t hide that from your update.
 You might be able to make it an encouragement for someone else or share a lesson learned.
 Even if you can’t, you’re going to earn points with your readers for your honesty.
 We like seeing that the people who have it all together are human too, and chances are you’ll also get some much-needed support and encouragement.
 (To clarify, I’m not saying to be mopey to elicit sympathy, but sharing your weaknesses can benefit both parties.)

 This is a bit different from the others, because it’s not likely to attract a whole lot of readers, it’s going to attract writers.
 Which is still good, because the writer community is awesome, and we’ve already established that writers are also readers, but these are people who are going to keep coming back for writing advice rather than in anticipation of your next book.
 Still, if you mix writing tips with book-related posts, chances are your writer followers are going to be almost as excited for your book as your reader followers (assuming your book is in their genre, and sometimes even when it’s not).